 The Dean's Memo, P&T Council Memo, and Dossier are forwarded to the University's Academic Human Resources office.

 The University's Academic Human Resources office coordinates review of the dossier by the Vice Provost of Academic Personnel and the Provost.

 The Vice Provost of Academic Personnel or the Provost may request additional information (e.g. the Candidate's performance evaluations from prior years) from the Department or the College.

 Once the promotion packet has been reviewed, and a decision reached, the Provost sends a letter to the Dean reporting on his/her decision.
 The Dean then notifies the Chair and Candidate of the outcome.

 If the decision is positive, the candidate will also receive a letter from the President during Spring quarter.
 If the decision is negative, the Dean will provide a letter to the candidate describing the decision, and any further actions or outcomes resulting from the decision (e.g. option to resubmit the dossier during the following year, granting a final year of employment, or some other action.)

 On or Around February 15 : College of Engineering Human Resources Office generates a list of faculty members who will be in their mandatory promotion year as of the following Academic Year.
 This list is distributed to Chairs, Chair's Assistants and Administrators.
 Departments may also wish to poll faculty for non-mandatory cases at this time as well.

-March - Mid-September: Candidates and Departments begin the information gathering process, including dossier preparation, identification of external evaluators, and solicitation and receipt of evaluation letters.
+March - September: Candidates and Departments begin the information gathering process, including dossier preparation, identification of external evaluators, and solicitation and receipt of evaluation letters.

-November - December 1: Review Committee report finalized and faculty vote conducted for mandatory cases.
-Chair completes confidential memo to Dean for all mandatory cases.
+October - November: Review Committee report finalized and faculty vote conducted for non-mandatory cases.
+Chair completes confidential memo to Dean for all non-mandatory cases.